Indian rummy game complete guide

 On completing the objective of the game, the player discards the last unwanted card in the “Show here” slot and declares the cards.

-Wildcard Joker
+Wildcard joker

 After the cards have been dealt, a random card is chosen as the wildcard Joker.
 You can see this card at the bottom of the closed deck.